tdsone/MRes_2023_Protocols/Team_1/ReadMe.md

 - When the thermocycler is finished, the lid will open automatically and there will be a 'hold step', allowing you to take the post-lysis plate out, switch it with the plate in Block 1, and place the Block 1 plate in the thermocycler.
 - A p300 is used to add 61.5ul of water to each well (post-lysis) to dilute the samples 1 in 4, allowing for 1ul of the gDNA to be added in the PCR step.

 **Setting up the PCR**
-- The p20 is used to add 9ul of the overall PCR Master Mix (in reservoir A1) to each well of the newly switched in PCR rack in the thermocycler.
-Same time is used every time here, as jus the Master Mix is being added.
+- The p20 is used to add 9ul of the overall PCR Master Mix (in reservoir A1) to each well of the newly switched PCR rack in the thermocycler.
+The same tip is used every time here, as just the Master Mix is being added.
 - Then, changing the tip every time, the p20 is used to transfer 1ul of each sample of gDNA (from the Block 1 PCR rack), to the wells of the PCR rack in the thermocycler.
-Note that the aspiration of the gDNA sample has been programmed to have a reduced flow rate (1ul/s) to minimise the chances of aspirating particulates of the lysed larvae.
+- Thermocycler lid will automatically close and the heating will start.
+    - Denaturation temperature: 98 degrees C, 300s
+    - PCR loop:
+        - 98 degrees C, 5s
+        - Annealing temperature (user input required), 5s
+        - 72 degrees C, Extension time (user input required)
+    - Final step: 72 degrees C, 60s

+The thermocycler is programmed to run 40 cycles.
+Once the program finishes, the thermocycler will be held at 10 degrees C. It will say "Resume to open thermocycler lid".

 ####
 - pipettes refilled